Keyboard shortcuts

 Fix: Use BTreeMap when iteration order matters, or collect into a Vec and sort before iterating.

-Invariants read from StateHandle.
-If your workload modifies its model but forgets to call ctx.state().publish(...), invariants see stale data and either miss bugs or report false violations.
+Invariants read plain tracing events captured into the timeline.
+If your workload changes state but forgets to emit a corresponding event, invariants see an incomplete history and either miss bugs or report false violations.

 #![allow(unused)]